Aleph

 Group Chat

-Multi-agent team group chat: broadcaster fan-out, leader strategy planning, team event topics, and three-panel attribution UI.
+Team group chat: GroupChatBroadcaster fan-out, three storm-prevention gates (chain depth / fanout width / total activations), team event topics, and three-panel attribution UI.

 Group chat is how a team of agents holds a shared, durable conversation.
-A user message is dispatched to a team, the leader plans first, @-targets are resolved, the addressed members run, and each member's reply fans out as a team.<id>.message event that the panel renders as an attribution bubble.
+A user message is dispatched to the team, strategy fires once, @-targets are resolved, the addressed members run, and each member's reply fans out as a team.<id>.message event that the panel renders as an attribution bubble.

-Group chat is a team surface.
+Group chat is a team surface. src/group_chat/ provides the multi-persona collaboration session primitive (group_chat.* RPCs) — distinct from src/teams/broadcast/ (teams.chat.* RPCs).
 For how teams, leaders, and Coord Tasks are defined, see Teams.

 Overview